 I love making stuff for my girl.
 While surfing through Pinterest, I found a pattern for a super cute skirt made out of a bandana.
 I headed straight to the store to find a bandana so I could make one for her!
 They were 2 for $2 or something ridiculously cheap like that at Wal-Mart.
 Score!

 It was the easiest skirt ever to make.
 Basically I just folded it in half and cut it so I had 2 pieces.
 Then I sewed the sides together so I had a big bandana circle.
 Then I folded the top down twice, ironed it, and sewed along the bottom seam, leaving an opening for elastic.
 Then I inserted the elastic guided by a safety pin, sewed it together, sewed the hole where the elastic was inserted closed, and I was done!

-Here’s a picture of Paige modeling her new skirt.
+Here’s a picture of The Girl modeling her new skirt.

 2 comments June 20, 2012